Eric Lindros: 1991 NHL entry draft

+Lindros was selected first overall by the Quebec Nordiques in the 1991 NHL entry draft, even though Lindros had signaled in advance that he would never play for the Nordiques, citing the ownership.
+In a 2016 interview, Lindros revealed that this decision was based entirely on the behavior of Nordiques owner and CEO Marcel Aubut, explaining, "The decision to not play for Quebec was based solely on the owner.
+It had nothing to do with language, culture, [or] city.
+Keep in mind, my wife is French [from Quebec].
+I was not going to play for that individual – period."
+In one particular meeting between Aubut and the Lindros family, Aubut reportedly made a rude and sexually charged comment in French about Lindros' mother Bonnie, not knowing that Bonnie was bilingual.

-Lindros was selected first overall by the Quebec Nordiques in the 1991 NHL entry draft.
-Lindros had signaled in advance that he would never play for the Nordiques, citing the ownership.
-Despite this, the team selected him anyway.
-Nordiques owner Marcel Aubut publicly announced that they would make Lindros the centrepiece of their franchise turnaround, and refused to trade Lindros, saying that the only way he would play in the NHL would be in a Nordiques uniform.
+Despite this, the Nordiques selected Lindros anyway.
+Aubut publicly announced that they would make Lindros the centrepiece of their franchise turnaround, and refused to trade Lindros, saying that the only way he would play in the NHL would be in a Nordiques uniform.
 While he awaited a trade, Lindros spent the time playing with the Generals and also participated in the 1992 Winter Olympics, winning a silver medal with Canada.

 At the 1992 NHL entry draft, the Nordiques worked out trades involving Lindros with both the Philadelphia Flyers and New York Rangers.
 The Flyers trade had the Nordiques receiving Steve Duchesne, Ron Hextall, Kerry Huffman, Mike Ricci, the rights to Peter Forsberg, the Flyers' first-round picks in 1992 and 1993, and $15 million.
 The trade with the Rangers had the Nordiques receiving Tony Amonte, Alexei Kovalev, John Vanbiesbrouck, Doug Weight, three first-round picks (in 1993, 1994 and 1996) and $12 million.
 Additionally, if Vanbiesbrouck was declared an unrestricted free agent, James Patrick would have replaced him in the deal.
 The Flyers, believing they had consummated their deal with the Nordiques first, filed a complaint and the NHL announced an independent arbitrator was appointed.

 On June 30, 1992, 11 days after the draft, arbitrator Larry Bertuzzi ruled in favor of the Flyers.
 Bertuzzi determined that the Flyers and Nordiques had agreed to a trade 80 minutes before the Rangers and Nordiques had reached their agreement.
 Since the Flyers used the 1992 pick to select Ryan Sittler and Quebec had no interest in Sittler, the Flyers and Nordiques had to agree on a substitution for the pick.
 On July 21, Bertuzzi ruled that Chris Simon and the Flyers' 1994 first-round pick would be added to the trade.